•

 Desk rejection policy

-8. The manuscript does not follow the submission guidelines of the Journal.
+8. The manuscript does not meet the submission requirements of the journal.

 { top }